icobg/python-deepcoolch650/README.md

-# python-deepcool ch650 DIGITAL
+# CPU and GPU temperature display for Deepcool Digital ch650 USB-device on Linux
-Python script for DeepCool CH650 DIGITAL case
+Python script for DeepCool CH650 DIGITAL case displaying CPU and GPU temperatures and usages.

 # First start
 Im not sure but before start the script you may need to have installed and use sensors.